-Is it possible to get a quality online Chinese tutor?
+What is the best way to find a good online Chinese tutor?
 Whether you’re learning Chinese in China or in your home country, by far the fastest way to improve your listening and speaking is through a 1-on-1 tutor.
-I don’t know about you, but I’ve personally found that it’s not always easy to find a Chinese tutor!
-Here’s a look at my personal experience trying an online tutor for Mandarin Chinese.
+The problem is that it’s not always easy to find a quality Chinese tutor!
+Here’s a look at my personal experience with an online tutor for learning Mandarin Chinese.